SmaLLAlien/epam_fe_2019_belousov/README.md

-** all hanges you can find in newServer/api.
+** all hanges you can find in newServer/api and newServer/server.
 I implement rewrite file article.json (where all articles) and just in case add its backup in newServer/config/articleBackUp.json**
 ###### 1. Clone this repositorie to your disk
 ```
 git clone https://github.com/SmaLLAlien/epam_fe_2019_belousov.git -b HW24-REST --single-branch